Victor Jeman Academy

 ValueError - text that cannot be a number:

-Python will throw: ValueError: invalid literal for int() with base 10: 'hello'.
-This happens when the user types text instead of a number.
-For now, make sure you type a number when the program asks for one.
-In a future lesson you will learn how to handle this situation gracefully.
+Python throws: ValueError: invalid literal for int() with base 10: 'hello'.
+This happens when the user types text where you expected a number.
+For now, just type a number when the program asks for one.
+Later, in the modules and errors lesson, you will learn to catch this with try/except so a wrong keystroke does not crash the whole game.

 Surprise concatenation - numbers as strings: